Heading off into the hills for a day of walking? Don't really know what to pack? Don't worry, I shall try and help you with my own experience.

 I see too many people out in the hills completely over prepared carrying the whole house on their backs, or not prepared enough.
 It doesn't matter what time of year it is, there are a few basic items I pack that I regard as essentials.
 Below is a rough guide of what you need to have.
 This will ensure you have an enjoyable and safe time in the hills.

 In no particular order these are:

-- Mobile Phone - This is not for tweeting every five minutes on how your day is going.
+Mobile Phone - This is not for tweeting every five minutes on how your day is going.
 It is for safety reasons.
-You can get phone signal pretty much anywhere in the UK which is great should the worst happen.
+Phone signal can get very sketchy in a lot of the mountainous regions in the UK but, take one anyway should the worst happen.
 By all means take photos and then tell everyone later when you get home.

 So this is in my mind an essential packing list for a day in the hills.
 If you're doing an expedition and staying out over night then obviously more kit will be needed.
 Have fun, enjoy yourself and take care.

 Thank you for taking the time to read this post.
 Any comments then please leave below.
 What kit is a must when you head out for the day in the hills?
 Let me know!
 Please do leave your email address in the box below to receive a very occasional update on what’s going on.
 I promise no spam.
 Cheers.